jkstarling/MA477-copy/README.md

 # lecture-notes
 I will be publishing the JupyterNotebook lecture notes for my MA477 - Theory and Applications of Data Science course that I am teaching this semester at the U.S Military Academy, West Point.

-<b>Downloading JupyterNotebooks:</b> JupyterNotebooks seem not to be properly compiled within GitHub enviroment.
+<b>Downloading JupyterNotebooks:</b> JupyterNotebooks seem not to be properly compiled within GitHub enviroment, so as a result they do not display properly.
+I recommend either viewing the <b> marked down</b> file or downloading the Notebooks.

 To download the JupyterNotebooks follow the steps below:

 <ol>